University of Wisconsin - Madison (Mathematics)

-I like to meet on the UW-Madison campus at Union South or at Memorial Library where you can reserve study rooms but I'm open to meeting other places within a 1.5 mile
+I like to meet on the UW-Madison campus at Union South or at Memorial Library where you can reserve study rooms but I'm open to meeting other places within a 2 mile travel

 As a formal teacher, he was very knowledgeable with the topics covered on my test and had a good idea what type of questions they would ask on the test.

 In terms of meeting, he was very flexible and was able to meet a very convenient library location for me as a student.